turtlecoin/turtlecoin-api-docs-site/README.md

 ## Developing

-#### Setup
+### Setup

 1. Make sure you have [Ruby](https://www.ruby-lang.org/en) 2.3 or newer installed.
 2. Run `gem install bundler` to install [bundler](http://bundler.io).
 3. Run `bundle install` to install the dependencies of this project.
+4. Create a symlink called `turtlecoin-docs` to the `turtlecoin-docs` project.
+For example run `ln -s ../turtlecoin-docs turtlecoin-docs` to create a link to the `turtlecoin-docs` folder located at the same level as the folder containing this project.
-4. Run `bundle exec middleman server` to start the development server at `http://localhost:4567`.
+5. Run `bundle exec middleman server` to start the development server at `http://localhost:4567`.

-#### Development notes
+### Development notes

 * Changes should target the `turtle-master` branch, instead of `master`.
 * Site specific styles are in `source/stylesheets/turtlecoin`.
-* Pulls content from the `api` folder in the `turtlecoin/turtlecoin-wiki` repository.
-Run `git submodule update --recursive --remote --merge` to get the latest.
+* Pulls content from the `turtlecoin-docs/api` folder.
-* Changes to the `turtlecoin/turtlecoin-wiki` git submodule in this repo are ignored.
-Make content changes in the `turtlecoin/turtlecoin-wiki` repo instead.
-See below to work with local content during development.

-#### Developing with local turtlecoin-wiki content

-Create a symlink called `turtlecoin-wiki-dev` in this project to the `turtlecoin-wiki` repo on your machine.
-Editing files in that repo would then show up on this app.
-For example run `ln -s ../turtlecoin-wiki turtlecoin-wiki-dev` to creata a link to the `turtlecoin-wiki` folder located at the same level as the folder containing this repo.
-Once development is done, remove the link by running `unlink turtlecoin-wiki-dev`.

 ## About Slate